 85% of the companies in the 2018-2019 UCC study have, or are developing, Digital Customer Experience (DCX) strategies because the evidence clearly points to well-managed unified communications driving improved Customer Satisfaction (CSAT).
 And of course there are a range of other benefits that come with an optimized environment, like avoidance of downtime, better employee productivity and a reduction in operational costs, which all contribute to higher ROI numbers.

 But how do you achieve a well-managed, optimized, simplified communications ecosystem?
-The answer is UCC performance management.
+The answer is Unified Communications performance management.

 Googling “UC performance management” doesn't yield much at the moment.
 But in a nutshell, this phrase refers to the set of diagnostic tools a company uses to monitor the components of their UCC environment - like bandwidth, SBCs, routers, cloud infrastructure, endpoints, encryption and so on - to keep that environment working together and running as it should be.